 Programs that have seen resurgence under the Rutherford administration include Unclaimed Property (UCP) and the Bright Start and Bright Directions college-savings plans.
 Since taking office in 2011 the amount of unclaimed cash and other assets returned through UCP has increased 69 percent, and the number of claims paid is up 55 percent.
 In 2013 alone Unclaimed Property returned more than $139 million in assets and paid more than 70,000 claims.

 The Bright Start and Bright Directions college savings programs have grown to almost $7 billion, with a record of more than 365,000 accounts.
 Assets have increased 83 percent since the end of 2010, and the number of accounts has grown 37 percent.

 Prior to becoming State Treasurer, Dan Rutherford spent nearly 18 years in the General Assembly, including 10 years in the House of Representatives and 8 years in the Senate, where he was appointed Assistant Republican Leader in 2009.
 He was named Legislator of the Year multiple times and recognized for outstanding service by numerous economic, agricultural and conservation organizations.

 On becoming State Treasurer, Rutherford closed out a 25 year private sector career as Vice President of International for the ServiceMaster Company.
 He helped drive the company’s global expansion of their trade names Terminix, Merry Maids and ServiceMaster.

-Rutherford was born in Pontiac and received his bachelor’s degree in business administration from Illinois State University.
-He is a conservationist, personally establishing a wildlife habitat and planting thousands of trees and shrubs at his home in rural Livingston County.
+Treasurer Dan Rutherford was born in Pontiac and earned his Bachelor of Science degree in Business Administration from Illinois State University.
+He has traveled to every continent on earth.
+He is a conservationist, using stream bank stabilization and personally establishing wildlife habitats and planting thousands of trees and shrubs at his home in rural Livingston County.